-- SPDX-FileCopyrightText: 2026 Alexandra de Wit

 on every consumer the day a second ecosystem is added -- is __unrepresentable__

 rather than merely discouraged.
-Bundling the classifier, serve dependencies, and
+Bundling the classifier and serve dependencies into one

 -}